damianoazzolini/pasta/README.md

 docker container run -it pasta bash
 ```
 then you are ready to go (follows the nex instructions to run an example).
-However, the image is not always updated.
+However, the image is *not always updated*.

 <!-- You can also install the package via `pip`.
 Note that there already exists a package called [`pasta`](https://github.com/google/pasta), so this will probably conflict with it if is installed (this happens if you run this in google colab).